 Volterra Tuscany, Italy Travel Guide

 These sites collectively define Volterra's historical character and are must-visit spots for first-time explorers.
-Each structure whispers stories of ancient societies and from the medieval period power struggles.
+Each structure whispers tales of ancient civilizations and from the middle ages power struggles.

 From its Etruscan gates to Roman theaters and formidable Medici fortresses, Volterra unfolds its long its history via these enduring monuments, inviting contemplation of bygone eras.

-Early morning (before 10:00 AM) or late afternoon (after 4:00 PM) are typically not as busy times for visits.
+Early morning (before 10:00 AM) or late afternoon (after 4:00 PM) are typically less busy times for visits.

 Numerous private alabaster workshops ("botteghe") border the historic center, demonstrating local artisans' work.